v4Guard/.github/profile/README.md

  - +6M Unique Users. 🔔
  - +13K average active users per day. 📊

-We are currently in a private beta phase and only work with selected customers.
-If you are interested, please send us an [e-mail ✉️](mailto:hello@v4guard.io) and we will be happy to assist you.
+We're currently a private service and we only allow pre-approved customers to acquire v4Guard.
+If you are interested, please send us an [e-mail ✉️](mailto:hello@v4guard.io) or join our [Discord](https://v4guard.io/discord) and we will be happy to assist you.

 Access our [Discord Community ☁️](https://v4guard.io/discord) community to learn more and get much closer contact with the entire v4Guard 💗 team

-Made with 🖤 in 🇪🇸
+Made with 💜 in 🇪🇸

 <a href="https://v4guard.io/discord">
  <img alt="v4Guard Discord" src="https://discordapp.com/api/guilds/996842633416683702/widget.png?style=shield">